Tsugutoshi Oishi

-Tsugutoshi Oishi (大石 治寿, Ōishi Tsugutoshi) is a Japanese footballer who play as a forward.
+Tsugutoshi Oishi (大石 治寿, Ōishi Tsugutoshi) is a Japanese footballer who plays as a forward.
 He currently plays for Fukui United.

 Club career

 He played four seasons for FC Kariya, and two seasons with Fujieda MYFC.
-On 2016, Oishi joined Tochigi SC.
-Missing out on J2 promotion, Oishi decided to leave Tochigi to join J2-based team Renofa Yamaguchi in 2017.
+In 2016, Oishi joined Tochigi SC.
+After Tochigi SC missed out on a J2 promotion, Oishi decided to leave the club to join the J2-based team Renofa Yamaguchi in 2017.

-For the 2020 season, he returned to Fujieda MYFC after five years since his departure.
-He helped the club to earn promotion for the J2, being it the first time Fujieda has done so.
+For the 2020 season, he returned to Fujieda MYFC, five years after his departure.
+He helped the club to earn promotion to J2, the first time Fujieda had done so.
 However, he decided to not renew his contract at the club, and left Fujieda at the end of the season.

-On 18 January 2023, Oishi was announced as a new signing for HFL club Fukui United.
+On 18 January 2023, it was announced that Oishi had signed with HFL club Fukui United.